larsenv/str2hax/README.md

 First we need to know why things crash when we pass in large ASCII decimals, but first we need to explain how **`dtoa`** manages its memory.
 And yes, **`dtoa`** is the one managing its memory.
 **`dtoa`** needs to expand the ASCII decimal given to its full value to be able to perform the necessary math and ensure correctness.
-To do this it allocs large structs call `Bigint`s, these blocks are stored in a linked list based on the size of the decimal they can hold.
+To do this it allocs large structs called `Bigint`, these blocks are stored in a linked list based on the size of the decimal they can hold.
 (The sizes are in powers of 2)
-The format of a Bigint is given on line 463 and looks like this:
+The format of a `Bigint` is given on line 463 and looks like this:

 ```c
 struct Bigint {